Introduction

 Some qualifying D8 camcorders will play video8 and Hi8 tapes, outputting DV for capture/transfer by the PC via

-Firewire.
-Provided you have a Firewire port on your PC, this is a simple way to digitise your analogue tapes in good
+FireWire.
+Provided you have a FireWire port on your PC, this is a simple way to digitise your analogue tapes in good

 quality.